MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/type-traits-functions.md

 ### <a name="parameters"></a>Parametreler

-*Ty*\
+*Kalite*\
 Sorgulanacak tür.

 ### <a name="remarks"></a>Açıklamalar

-Tip yükleminin bir *örneği, Ty* türünde bir nothrow move atama işleci varsa, aksi takdirde yanlış tutar geçerlidir.
+*Tür olarak* bir nothrow taşıma atama işleci varsa, tür koşulunda bir örnek true, aksi takdirde false barındırır.

 ## <a name="is_nothrow_swappable"></a><a name="is_nothrow_swappable"></a>is_nothrow_swappable